-Section X Governmental Investigations
+Section IX Governmental Investigation

 The Catholic Health System (CHS) complies with the law and cooperates with any reasonable demand made in a government investigation.
 It is imperative, however, that CHS protects the rights of the Catholic Health System and its personnel.
-If any constituent receives an inquiry, a subpoena, or other legal document regarding the Catholic Health System's business, whether at home or in the workplace, from any governmental agency, the constituent should notify the Corporate Compliance Officer directly and immediately.
-If the constituent is contacted at home by a governmental agency concerning Organization business, the constituent should ask the agent to come back later and immediately contact the Corporate Compliance Officer to discuss the mat-ter.
-The Corporate Compliance Officer shall contact the Catholic Health System's counsel for compliance matters.
-The Organization normally arranges for the Catholic Health System's Counsel to accompany any constituent being interviewed by a governmen-tal representative.
+If any constituent receives an inquiry, a subpoena, or other legal document regarding the Catholic Health System's business, whether at home or in the workplace, from any governmental agency, the constituent should notify the Compliance Officer directly and immediately.
+If the constituent is contacted at home by a governmental agency concerning Organization business, the constituent should ask the agent to come back later and immediately contact the CHS Compliance Officer to discuss the matter.
+The Compliance Officer shall contact the Catholic Health System's counsel for compliance matters.
+The Organization normally arranges for the Catholic Health System's Counsel to accompany any constituent being interviewed by a governmental representative.

 Sometimes it is difficult to tell when a routine government inquiry, audit, or review may escalate into a more formal and serious governmental investigation.
-The Catholic Health System relies on the common sense and alertness of its physicians to inform the Corporate Compliance Officer regarding the initiation of any governmental investigation involving the Catholic Health System.
+The Catholic Health System relies on the common sense and alertness of its vendors to inform the Compliance Officer regarding the initiation of any governmental investigation involving the Catholic Health System.
 Accordingly, if this process is followed, the Organization may then, on a case by case basis, determine its specific action plan.

-If a constituent has concerns about any governmental investigation involving the Catholic Health System, contact the Catholic Health System Corporate Compliance Officer.
+If a constituent has concerns about any governmental investigation involving the Catholic Health System, contact the Catholic Health System Compliance Officer.

-The CHS Corporate Compliance Plan document has taken into consideration guidance put forth by the Office of Inspector Gen-eral (OIG) of the Department of Health and Human Services.
+The CHS Corporate Compliance Plan document has taken into consideration guidance put forth by the Office of Inspector General (OIG) of the Department of Health and Human Services.